Frostfire-Blazeice/WHSTechNotes/journal.md

 With elections coming up, its important to recognize the tech behind it.
 With automated polls comes great prices for thocse who dont have internet access.
 Having electronic polls means you can do it from home as well, though.
 So tech is changing the elections one step at a time.
 # November 4, 2024
 I have accidentaly shared something personal.
 It was a picture that held my adress in the pic.
 I tried to delete it but it was too late.
 Luckily it was a friend I sent it to.
+# November 12, 2024
+I heard about a man who got upsetti over abuse claims.
+I was all like, well is it true or cap?
+Eventually he did come out and said it was true.
+Then I was all like HAH I knew it.

+    If he had used a computer, h might not have resorted to abuse.
+Or if he hadn't abused, maybe he would still be happy.
+Maybe even if they had caught him earlier.
+But these are al just speculation.